-MicroPREP: New advances in sample purification
+MicroPREP: New advances in biological sample purification in space

 MicroPREP's automated technology, compact size, and unique approach to purification could facilitate and accelerate the process of analyzing samples on Earth and in space.
 This new approach has the potential to empower personalized precision medicine in both clinical and remote settings by significantly reducing the sample preparation time and size, and human intervention required during medical testing.

 The chip system also has great potential for being used in space, particularly to support medical diagnoses during human deep-space exploration missions.